|

 These ups and downs are referred to on

-One of my support group members, Stephanie, wrote
+One of my support group members, Stephanie, wrote "We cannot control

-"We cannot control whether they will die, because they will, as all living
+whether they will die, because they will, as all living things do, but oh

-things do, but oh boy, can we control the way in which they live."
+boy, can we control the way in which they live."

-Although this is good news, it is also a big responsibility, and occasionally things will get on top of you, particularly if you
+Although this is good news, it is also a big responsibility, and

-have little or no support at home.
+little or no support at home.
 Some people cope better than others,

 depending upon their own personality or how well their cat is doing; but